The benefits of hot desking

 Many workers are now adopting this new approach, but what makes it so attractive?

-Businesses are facing mounting pressure to accommodate employee's flexible working requests and with more people working from home it no longer makes business sense to have a wasted seat(s).
-These are just some of the reasons hot desking has become de rigueur.
+Businesses are facing mounting pressure to accommodate employee's flexible working requests and with more people now working from home, particularly as a result of the coronavirus pandemic, it no longer makes business sense to have a wasted seat(s).

 The point of hot desking – and agile working by extension – is to reduce a business' overall footprint.
 In most hot desking setups, the number of seats available in an office will shrink to the point where there isn't enough for every employee, making days where individuals work from home a necessity.